Boeing wins annual jet order race on adjusted basis

 By Eric M. Johnson

-SEATTLE, Jan 11 (Reuters) - Boeing Co BA.N won the annual jet order race against European rival Airbus SE AIR.PAon an underlying basis but lagged on deliveries as it continues to haul itself slowly out of a succession of crises, new data showed on Tuesday.
+SEATTLE, Jan 11 (Reuters) - Boeing Co BA.Nbounced back to win the traditional annual order race against Airbus SE AIR.PA on an adjusted basis, but its European rival remained the world's largest planemaker based on the number of jets delivered, data showed on Tuesday.

 Excluding the upward accounting adjustments, which reflect a more positive view from Boeing on airlines' ability to take delivery, Boeing fell behind its rival with 479 orders.